BeissingerLab/BeissingerLab.github.io/People.md

 #### Alex Gregory, Undergraduate Researcher

 Alex is honing his bioinformatics skills to align and call SNPs from sequence data.
+His work is contributing to our research into the genomic response to selective forces using experimental evolution.
 He is a Senior majoring in Biology at Mizzou.

-<br><br><br>
+<br><br><br><br><br>

 <div style="float: left; padding-right: 15px">